moira-alert/doc/source/user_guide/throttling.rst

 - Tenth notification is delivered immediately, and you get a warning: "Please, fix your system or tune this trigger to generate less events."
 - Next notifications are delayed so that you receive one message per 30 minutes/1 hour.
-Nothing is lost, you just receive one message with pack of events.
+Nothing is lost, you just receive one message with a pack of events.
 Every message contains a warning: "Please, fix your system or tune this trigger to generate less events."

 *Moira will enable and disable throttling automatically based on frequency of events.*